 How can you tell if you have a fake or counterfeit polymer banknote?
-You can do this simple trick.
-Crush the banknote with your palm like squeezing it into a ball and then let it go immediately.
-The note should spring back immediately.
+You can do this simple trick to find out.
+First simply crush the banknote with your palm like squeezing it into a ball and then let it go immediately.
+The note should springs back immediately.
 If not, then you may have a fake note in your hand.

-. . . a complete collection of all Australian polymer notes (single note) issued since 1988, including all commemorative /numimatic notes, joint issues and special serial numbered issues.
+Here I have a complete collection of all Australian polymer notes (single note) issued since 1988, including all commemorative / numismatic notes, joint issues and special serial numbered issues.
 The only set that I do not have, at the moment, is the 1998 $10 Portraits AA98/AB98 (with or without frame).
-The $10 Portrait set was a failure at that time and the notes were later withdrew as it was not popular among collectors.
-The price was not right then for me and that was why I didn't buy them.
+This $10 Portrait set was a failure at that time and the series was later withdrew as it was not popular among collectors.
+The price was not right then for me too and that was why I didn't buy them.
 It was NPA intention then to release all portrait sets on a yearly basis starting with the $10 note and collectors were also given the opportunity to get them all with matching serial numbers too.
-Unfortunately this was not the case.
+Unfortunately this was not to be the case.